VadymNikitan/SOC-Home-Lab-Azure/cases/001-PowerShell-EncodedCommand/README.md

 Analysis:

-Temporary PowerShell execution policy test file.
+A temporary file associated with PowerShell execution policy testing was created.

 No suspicious payloads created.